James Clegg (minister)

-James Clegg (1679 – 5 August 1755) was an English presbyterian minister and author.
+James Clegg (1679 – 5 August 1755) was an English Presbyterian minister and author.

 Biography

 James Clegg was born at Shawfield in the parish of Rochdale, Lancashire on 26 October 1679 and was educated by Richard Frankland at Rathmell in Yorkshire and, later, by John Chorlton at Manchester.
 He was ordained in 1703.

-In 1702, he settled as minister of a Congregational chapel at Malcalf or Malcoffe in Derbyshire, in succession to William Bagshaw, the "Apostle of the Peak", and in 1711 he moved to Chinley, where a chapel had been built, partly from the old materials of the Malcoff meeting-house.
+In 1702, he settled as minister of a Congregational chapel at Malcalf or Malcoffe in Derbyshire, in succession to William Bagshaw, the "Apostle of the Peak".
+In 1711 he moved to Chinley, where a chapel had been built, partly from the old materials of the Malcoff meeting-house.
 He remained at Chinley until his death on 5 August 1755.

-He qualified himself as a doctor and obtained the degree of M.D. from the University of Aberdeen.
+He qualified as a doctor and obtained the degree of M.D. from the University of Aberdeen.
 This step was no doubt taken in order that he might have the means of adding to the slender income he would receive as a village dissenting pastor, however, he wrote that he also wanted to offer "a little seasonable help" to the poor people around him; most of his medical work was in the area of smallpox and fractures.
+Clegg also leased 45 acres of land which he farmed.
 During his long residence in the Peak District he gained great respect for his abilities and kindly character.